Farewill online wills: our terms and conditions

 These terms and your document

 We may change our terms and service, or stop providing our service, to reflect changes in law or regulation, or to make minor adjustments or improvements.
 If we do, we’ll let you know using the contact information you give us.
-And if you spot something that does not look right, please get in touch.
+And if you spot something that doesn't look right, please get in touch.

 Where you’ve been unable to progress using our online service, our telephone service may be more appropriate.
 Where you use our telephone service, the telephone wills terms and conditions will apply.